zlatanajanovic/SBMP_PerfDriving/README.md

-# Search-based task and motion planning for hybrid systems: Agile autonomous vehicles
+# Search-based task and motion planning for hybrid systems

 This is accompanying code to the "Search-based task and motion planning for hybrid systems: Agile autonomous vehicles".